 10. Considering your responses to previous questions, would you suggest making the program larger, smaller, or maintaining the current size?

+It is difficult for the Council to respond to this question given the lack of metrics, however given the present budgetary pressures, we would suggest significantly reducing the size of the program until such time as program objectives and metrics can be developed and agreed upon by the community.

 11. If the program were to be reduced in size, what would your group deem as the priorities for the program with a smaller cohort?